a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 >
 > Use `sed` to extract the 23rd, 24th, and 25th sequence in the random.fasta file
 >
+> Which lines do you need to print?
+>
 > Redirect the output to a file called `23to25_seq.fasta` inside the `/bio_formats/fasta/` directory

 It is unlikely though that we will know in advance the line numbers of the entries that are relevant to our analysis.
 Most of the time will have to parse the file and look for patterns.
 That’s when regular expressions (`regex`) become very useful.